marcelomnc/score-10pin-bowling/README.md

 1. Only 1 argument is passed from the command line (i.e. The **Player Chances File** path)
 2. A file does exists on the specified path

-The app's logger will print a **SEVERE** level message when any of the above rules occur:
+The app's logger will print a **SEVERE** log level message when any of the above rules occur:

         Jun 29, 2020 1:35:44 PM com.marcelomnc.score10pinbowling.App main
         SEVERE: Command line args are not valid.